diamirio/backend-nx-skeleton/README.md

 Developing schematics for `@nrwl/nx` is not really possible in one-hit wonder due to templating and all the options that can be added to the schematics itself.

+Using the scripts link all the packages to your global link directory.

+You can use the `-d` or `--develop` flag in `brownie` commands `workspace` and `nx` to put schematics in development mode.
+This will do some additional tasks to ensure that it will work in a development environment.
+For dependencies it will only install the linked versions.

+You can use the `--debug` flag for `brownie`, which will activate the debug log level for both the schematics that it runs and the `brownie` itself.

 ## Docker Setup

 This repository includes a Docker-Compose stack for automatically compiling `SERVICES` variable defined.
 It will first compile the `RUN_IN_BAND` packages sequentially and after that it will compile everything else defined in the `SERVICES` variable in parallel.